 To the right side of the painting and the fireplace is a bison head that we see now for the first time, reminding of the Minotaur.
 Recollect that in the rear hall off the Colorado Lounge was the painting of an American Indian wearing a bison headdress, which in relationship to the hedge maze also brings to mind the Minotaur.

-The Navajo painting shows corn and Yeis, holy spirits, the rainbow spirit Yei depicted encompassing the central figures with its arch.
+The Navajo painting shows corn and Yeis, holy spirits.
+The rainbow spirit Yei encompasses the central figures with its arch.

 174 Crossfade from Jack to exterior of studio set lodge.
 (37:58 crossfade begins, ending at 38:00.)